Pet Bird Care – All You Need To Know

 The main reason that your pet bird will become sick, or not live as long as it is supposed to, is because they are overfed on items with little or no nutritional value in them.
 Of course your pet bird will love to eat treats, but in the long run, some of these types of food will not provide enough adequate nutrients for your pet bird.

-Even if you do provide healthier choices in his bowl, he will automatically go for his favourite food first, and then he will be too full to eat the good stuff.
+Even if you do provide healthier choices in his bowl, he will automatically go for his favorite food first, and then he will be too full to eat the good stuff.

-Your bird should be eating enough of a pelleted diet that has been scientifically formulated and carefully prepared to contain a good balance of vitamins, minerals, proteins and other trace elements need for proper health.
+Your bird should be eating enough of a pelleted diet that has been scientifically formulated and carefully prepared to contain a good balance of vitamins, minerals, proteins, and other trace elements needed for proper health.

-Here are some examples of good nutritional pellets that you can purchase online.
-Simply click on the picture to find out more:
+Here are some examples of good nutritional pellets, sprouts and seeds that you can purchase online.
+Simply click on the link to find out more:

 If your bird is not used to eating pellets, you will have a bit of a challenge to get him to eat them, as he will automatically go for the food he likes and is familiar with.
 You will need to train them to accept nutritional food items like pellets.